Kong/kong/README.md

 [![Coverage Status][coveralls-badge]][coveralls-url]
 [![Gitter][gitter-badge]][gitter-url]

-Kong is a scalable, lightweight open-source Management Layer for APIs and Microservices.
+Kong is a scalable, open-source Management Layer for APIs and Microservices.
 Built on top of NGINX with focus on high performance and reliability.

 ## Why Kong